KimAH1999/musician-finder/README.md

 # musician-finder

 ## Description

-We built this application to act as a hub where music fans can look up their favorite artists and find information about them.
-Currently, the application will display a picture of the artist, along with their top songs, top albums, and any upcoming tour dates.
-In the future we plan to add lyrics and guitar tabs for the top songs.
-This is a useful tool for anyone who wants to learn about any band or artist they like.
+Musician Finder is a web application designed to serve as a central hub for music fans to look up their favorite artists and access information about them.
+Our current feature set includes displaying an artist's picture, top songs, top albums, and any upcoming tour dates.
+We are also working on adding lyrics and guitar tabs for the top songs in the near future.

-In the process of building this application, we learned a lot about how HTML, CSS, and Javascript can interact with each other and with third parties.
-We also learned how to a small group can best divide the work and share a github repository.
+In the process of building this application, our team gained valuable experience working with HTML, CSS, and JavaScript to interact with third-party APIs.
+We also honed our collaboration skills as a small group, learning how to divide the work effectively and manage a GitHub repository.

-Link to deployed application: [Deployed Application](https://reginaldcapanzana.github.io/musician-finder/)
+Try out Musician Finder by visiting our deployed application at: https://reginaldcapanzana.github.io/musician-finder/ Please note that the site may be temporarily unavailable due to an expired API.
+We are working to resolve this issue as soon as possible.

+Thank you for choosing Musician Finder to explore your favorite artists!

 ## Usage